blogosfair/How-much-meta-learning-is-in-image-to-image-translation/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

 where $ \omega $ is parameters trained exclusively on the meta-level, i.e., the *meta-knowledge* learnable from the task distribution <d-cite key="DBLP:journals/pami/HospedalesAMS22"></d-cite>.

 This *meta-knowledge* is what the meta-learner accumulates and transfers across the tasks in Thrun and Pratt's definition above.
 Collecting meta-knowledge allows the meta-learner to improve its expected task performance with the number of tasks.
-The meta-knowledge in the experiment of Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> is the invariance to the nuisance transformations as the transformations are identical and need to be ignored in all classes.
+The meta-knowledge in the experiment of Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> is the invariance to the nuisance transformations as the transformations are identical and need to be ignored for images of all classes.
 By creating additional transformed samples, the MUNIT network makes the meta-knowledge learnable for the CNN.

 The task-centered view of meta-learning brings us to a related issue: A meta-learner must discern and decompose task-specific knowledge from meta-knowledge.
 Contemporary meta-learners decompose meta-knowledge through the different objectives of their inner and outer loops and their respective loss terms.
 They store meta-knowledge in the outer loop's parameter set $ \omega $ but must not learn task-specific information there.
 Any unlearned meta-features lead to slower adaptation, negatively impacting performance, *meta-underfitting*.
 On the other hand, any learned task-specific features will not generalize to unseen tasks in the distribution, thus also negatively impacting performance, *meta-overfitting*.

 We recall that, similarly, MUNIT <d-cite key="DBLP:conf/eccv/HuangLBK18"></d-cite> decomposes domain-specific style information and domain-agnostic content information.
 Applied to two domains, leopards and house cats, a MUNIT network will encode the domain-agnostic information, e.g., posture, scale, background, in its content latent space, and the domain-specific information, e.g., how a cat's hair looks, in its style latent space.
 If the MUNIT network encoded the domain-agnostic information in the style latent space, the resulting image would not appear to be a good translation since the style information is discarded and replaced.
-A closed-eyed leopard might be turned into a staring cat.
+It might turn a closed-eyed leopard into a staring cat.
 If the MUNIT network encoded the domain-specific transformation in the content latent space, the network would have difficulty translating between domains.
-A house cat might have leopard fur.
+A house cat might still have its original leopard fur.

 Both meta-learning and multi-domain unsupervised image-to-image translation are thus learning problems that require a separation of the general from the specific.
 This is even visible when comparing their formalizations as optimization problems.